 - Dogs are allowed in the park, but must always be kept on a leash

-- If traveling with luggage, you can leave it at the designated luggage area for free at each entrance for.
+- If travelling with luggage, you can leave it at the designated luggage area for free at each entrance.
 Go early as storage space is limited

 - Swimming in Plitvice lakes is strictly prohibited.
 However, if you feel like swimming, head to the village of Korana or a bit further north in Slunj

 When is the best time to visit?Plitvice Lakes National Park is a destination for all seasons as the Park adorns different attires in different seasons.
 In spring and summer, it looks like the garden of Eden.
 In autumn, it bedazzles the onlookers with the arresting shades of bronze, gold and deep, rusty red.
-And Croatia in winters look magical, pretty much like Narnia.
+And Croatia in winter looks magical, pretty much like Narnia.

 What to pack for a hassle-free trip?

 - Essential for every season: Sunglasses, sunblock, hat, hiking shoes, rain jacket, camera, waterproof case and power bank for your smartphone.

 - Summer (Mid-June, July, August to Mid-September): Afternoons could get hot and humid with occasional showers but evenings are generally cool.
 So, pack lightweight clothing like T-shirts, shorts, cotton dresses, hat, sunglasses, sunblock, wind /rain jacket, trousers, and comfortable hiking shoes

 - Spring and autumn (May, June, September, October): Weather can be unpredictable with sudden rains or chill factor, therefore, don’t forget to pack a warm and waterproof jacket, winter hat, gloves, waterproof hiking boots, cotton scarf, and layers of shirt and cardigan.